TN 38 (09-22)

 Question 23

 Enter the monthly household expenses.
 Write the amounts in whole dollars and round any cents to the nearest dollar.
-Do not list an expense withheld from the person’s paycheck, such as medical, child support, alimony, wage garnishments, etc.
+Do not list an expense withheld from the individual’s paycheck, such as medical, child support, alimony, wage garnishments, etc.

 10. Section 10 - Income and expenses comparison